Planning a trip to Europe? We share 100 tips on how to travel Europe, so you can plan your Europe trip & learn how to save money in Europe.

 - Ask the locals – When we went to Paris, I read articles and Lonely Planet books to plan which of the best restaurants we should go to.
 We went to one and yes, the food was great but it was overpriced and overcrowded.
 The next day we headed to a little bar around the corner from our hotel and found ourselves chatting to a local couple.
 They recommended some restaurants and bars to try out and they were right!
 The food was delicious and half the price of the ‘big name’ spots.

 Budget and save money in Europe

-- Clear your browser – This is one for all types of travel but clear your internet history before booking any flights or hotels.
-Some websites will increase the price of your hotel or flight because you have looked at it before, so before you book anything, clear your history, cookies and use an incognito window.
+- Clear your browser – This is one for all types of travel but make sure to clear your internet history before booking any flights or hotels.
+Some websites will increase the price of your hotel or flight because you have looked at it before, so before you book anything, clear your history, and cookies and use an incognito window.

 - East Vs. West – Eastern Europe offers cheaper food and hotel rates whilst Western Europe holds those famous landmarks, history and great transport options.
 We love visiting smaller cities and villages like Porto or Lille in the West; they are cheaper and a little more charming.

-- Subscribe for updates – Kayak, Skyscanner, Agoda, Last Minute, Momondo, Intreprid Travels, Creative Travel Guide (obviously a must!)… Subscribe to different travel sites to get updates on deals and offers for your visit.
-We followed CityPass updates when we first starting travelling and took advantage of their limited half price deal for New York City Passes.
+- Subscribe for updates – Kayak, Skyscanner, Agoda, Last Minute, Momondo, Intrepid Travels, Creative Travel Guide (obviously a must!)… Subscribe to different travel sites to get updates on deals and offers for your visit.
+We followed CityPass updates when we first started travelling and took advantage of their limited half-price deal for New York City Passes.

 - Take your time – If you are on a tight budget, think about taking the slower trains around and between countries such as those in Hungary or Poland.
 Or opt for a bus to really save on travel.
 You can save a lot of money by taking it slow.